Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

-Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?
-While this appears costly, it can be a win-win situation for both parties, as employees can upskill and then apply the new skills to their roles.
+While this may seem costly, it can be a win-win for both parties, as employees can upskill and apply those new skills in their roles.

 However, this means offering learning opportunities that stick.